 US recycling rate

-Spread one day of US trash — 870,000 metric tonnes — evenly across that 309 acres, and the pile sits 13 feet deep.
+Spread one day of US trash — 870,000 metric tonnes — evenly across those 309 acres, and the pile sits 13 feet deep.
 Taller than a basketball hoop.
 The Lincoln Memorial, the Washington Monument, the Capitol dome — all standing there completely clear, towering above it.
 Which honestly might be the most unsettling version of this image: a 13-foot wall of garbage blanketing the entire Mall, and the monuments don’t even notice.

-And here’s the kicker that makes NYC almost look quaint: New York City’s entire 13,000-ton daily output, spread across that same 309-acre Mall, would only be about 2 inches deep.
+What makes NYC almost look quaint: the city’s entire 13,000-ton daily output, spread across that same 309-acre Mall, would only be about 2 inches deep.
 One of the largest cities on the planet barely registers against the national number.
+NYC is the opening act.
+The rest of the country is the show.

 NYC’s non-recyclable waste gets trucked to Pennsylvania, Ohio, and Virginia — most of which are at or near capacity.
 The recycling gets sorted (by hand, at facilities with one of the highest injury rates of any job in the country), with a decent chunk of it ending up in landfills anyway because the market for recycled materials collapsed when China stopped taking our plastic in 2018.